Education

 Practical Life

-Practical life is exercises in which a child can learn how to do daily activities in a purposeful way by perfecting buttoning, tying, pouring, scrubbing, and also by practicing grace and courtesy.
+Practical life is exercised in which a child at Round Rock Montessori schools can learn how to do daily activities purposefully by perfecting buttoning, tying, pouring, scrubbing, and also by practising grace and courtesy.

-The purpose and aim of Practical Life is to help the child gain control in the coordination of his movement, and independence, adapt to his society and to master his environment.
+The purpose and aim of Practical Life is to help the child gain control in the coordination of his movement and independence, adapt to his society and master his environment.

 Practical Life Exercises also aid the growth & development of the child’s intellect & concentration to develop an orderly way of thinking and to enhance his self-esteem by contributing to the group.